euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 results, chaining filters and caching results locally.
 This effectively reduces the number of requests to the remote server, which speeds up data retrieval process.
-The package covers full ChEMBL web services functionality so allows to retrieve data as well as perform chemical computations without installing chemistry toolkits.
+The package covers full ChEMBL web services functionality so allows users to retrieve data as well as perform chemical computations without installing chemistry toolkits.

 The following code example demonstrates how to retrieve all approved drugs for